paypal/PayPal-Cordova-Plugin/README.md

 Installation
 ------------

 The PayPal SDK Cordova Plugin adds support for the PayPal SDK on iOS and Android platforms.
-It has a depencency on the native SDK libraries, which you must also download.
+It uses the native PayPal Mobile SDK libraries, which you must also download.
 Cordova plugin management will set up all the required capabilities/frameworks for the project.
 The only bit left for you to do is to add necessary files, as described below.

 1. Download the [PayPal iOS SDK](https://github.com/paypal/PayPal-iOS-SDK).
 2. Download the [PayPal Android SDK] (https://github.com/paypal/PayPal-Android-SDK).
-3. Follow official [Cordova](https://cordova.apache.org) documentation to install command line tools and how to create a project.
+3. Follow the official [Cordova](https://cordova.apache.org) documentation to install command line tools and create a project.
 4. Run `cordova plugin add https://github.com/paypal/PayPal-Cordova-Plugin`.
 5. Run `cordova platform add ios` or/and `cordova platform add android`.
 6. For iOS, open the Xcode project in the `platforms/ios` folder and add the `PayPalMobile` folder from step 1.